 Tijuana is still “the border,” but it is also Mexico’s fastest growing city.
 With an unofficial population pushing 2 million people and 60 million crossing the border each year, Tijuana is redefining itself with a new artistic and culinary movement.

+There are a multitude of reasons to visit Tijuana.
 The heart of this modern change is just a few blocks from the border in Zona Río, the financial and culture center of Tijuana.
 As you exit the highway onto the tree-lined, six-lane wide boulevard Paseo de Los Héroes and navigate the gigantic traffic circles (glorietas) at each intersection, you’ll find yourself marveling at the towering statues of famous leaders from Aztec Emperor Cuauhtémoc to US President Abraham Lincoln (yes, that Abraham Lincoln).
 But keep your eyes on the road — negotiating the traffic in the glorietas is not for the faint of heart.
 Later, when you walk the street on the foot, you’ll find yourself stopping to gaze up at these statues in awe.

 If you’re hungry, the perfect start to your day in Tijuana is an authentic breakfast at La Fogata.
 A popular Mexican Steakhouse and discotheque in the evenings, La Fogata serves traditional Mexican breakfast: eggs in a variety of delicious styles — huevos rancheros, huevos divorciados (one in red sauce, one in green) and omelets, pan casero (homemade bread), nopal cactus and, of course, plenty of meat.
 Their machaca, shredded beef mixed with scrambles eggs and green peppers, is a delicious south of the border hash.